likhia/ocp4.9-workshop-springboot/lab-workshop-content/workshop/content/exercises/10-networkpolicies.md

 oc logs -f workshop-main-5dcf55d7dc-4l4fk -n service-sit-test
 ```

 * Set the label again.
 Delete the `workshop-main*` pod again and monitor the logs of the new pod.
+It is able to connect to the database again.
 ```execute
 oc label namespace service-sit-%username%  env=sit
 ```